odoo/odoo/doc/webservices/iap.rst

     Parameters --> System Parameters`, just define an entry for the key ``iap.endpoint`` if none already exists).

-The :class:`~odoo.addons.iap.models.iap.charge` helper has two additional optional parameters we can use to make things clearer to the end-user.
+The :class:`~odoo.addons.iap.tools.iap_tools.iap_charge` helper has two additional optional parameters we can use to make things clearer to the end-user.

 ``description``